OutSystems/docs-support/src/troubleshooting/application-lifecycle/resource-nowait-specified.md

 ### Method 1:

-1. Open file server.hsconf in a text editor (e.g. notepad or vim).
+1. Open file server.hsconf in a text editor (for example, notepad or vim).
 This file can be found in the platform installation folder:

     * For .NET, typically `C:\Program Files\OutSystems\Platform Server`